taziksh/taziksh/README.md

 In Grade 7, I failed my math exam.

-In Grade 11, I got an A in AP Calculus, after skipping Grade 12 math and taking Grade 10 and 11 math in the same year with high 90's.
+In Grade 11, I got an A in AP Calculus.

+I'm only getting started.

 ### 🛠 I'm here to make things.
 - [Earbug](https://github.com/taziksh/earbug-frontend), a tool to discover that song stuck in your head
 - [Hayasaka.AI](https://github.com/taziksh/hayasaka.ai), an experiment with using AI to create art
 - Recette, Sign2Voice, and other prototypes at [MLH Hackathons](https://devpost.com/ZKTKZ?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav)
-- I'm learning to use Procreate - stay tuned for my toons

 ### 🌱 I want to create real value.